Marcosmgs/soulandsurf/README.md

 #### Gallery

-This gallery is to users see the community activitys and daily moments of the surfers in Bundoran.
+This gallery is to users see the community activities and daily moments of the surfers in Bundoran.

 This section brings a sense of community and belonging to the user as they will see in this pictures the community lifestyle.